 Electricity

 Repair category 2

-Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+Notes There are older elements within the electrical installation and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.
+The fuseboard appeared of modern style/type and it is understood an EICR certificate was obtained in 2020.
+Further information and documentation should be obtained from the selling party/vendor.